-All students in grade K-3 will receive a blue bus tag to attach to their book bags for the first 2 weeks of school.
-The tags will include the child's name, bus number and parent contact information.
+All students in grade K-3 will receive a bus tag to attach to their book bags.
+The tags will include the child's name, bus number, and parent contact information.
 Please be sure students LEAVE THE TAGS ATTACHED TO THEIR BOOK BAGS, in an effort to better ensure students leave school provided the proper form of transportation.